AbeerEisa/Online-Handwriting-Recognition-using-Encoder-Decoder-model/README.md

 encode the source sequence, and Decoder: to decode the encoded source sequence into the target sequence

-The model estimates the conditional probability p(y1; :::; yijx1; :::; xj), where (x1; :::; xj)
+The model estimates the conditional probability p(y1, ... ,yi|x1, ... ,xj), where (x1, ... , xj)
-is an input sequence and y1; :::; yi is its corresponding output sequence whose length i may differ from j.
+is an input sequence and y1, ..., yi is its corresponding output sequence whose length i may differ from j.

-Encoder: An LSTM layer is used as the encoder, its goal is to step through the input time steps and encode the entire sequence into fixed length vector representation v of the input sequence (x1; :::; xj).
+Encoder: An LSTM layer is used as the encoder, its goal is to step through the input time steps and encode the entire sequence into fixed length vector representation v of the input sequence (x1, ..., xj).
 This vector representation is called the context vector(c) and is obtained from the last hidden layer of the encoder LSTM as shown in the figure.

-Decoder: Another LSTM layer is used as the decoder and is responsible for stepping through the output time steps and computing the probability of (y1; :::; yi) while reading from the context vector.
+Decoder: Another LSTM layer is used as the decoder and is responsible for stepping through the output time steps and computing the probability of (y1, ..., yi) while reading from the context vector.
 The context vector is set as the initial hidden state of the LSTM layer.